ariccio/resources-for-pandemic-school-air-quality/README.md

 For indoor lunches, this means extensive filtration is the only option.
 Consider much greater usage of portable HEPA filters in this environment, and monitor CO2 to discover dangerous cafeterias.

+#### CO2 metering

+CO2 metering can be a useful tool for finding poorly ventilated spaces, and [has been discussed by aersol scientists extensively](https://docs.google.com/document/d/1fB5pysccOHvxphpTmCG_TGdytavMmc1cUumn8m0pwzo/edit#heading=h.xle7ah5opqv2).
+I, @ariccio, have spent several months on crowsourced CO2 measurement through an app I built.
+High CO2 levels also drastically affect cognition, which *should* be of interest to schools in non-pandemic times.
+Widespread CO2 metering is one way to find poorly ventilated spaces.
+It is highly sensitive, and requires minimal training.
+CO2 levels can be tracked over time and monitored to detect changes in conditions and occupant behaviors.
+Good meters are widely available, if a tad bit expensive (~$200).

+With highly infectious strains of the virus circulating (like the now-dominant delta variant) CO2 should not be used as an indicator of *safety*, as the low minimum infectious dose required can spread even in well ventilated rooms.
+Experts recommend CO2 metering as one component in a layered mitigation strategy.

 # Filtration

 Mass market HEPA filters are widely available.
 However, sufficiently large ones are quite expensive.
 A long known option among DIY-minded folk has been to build our own high quality air filters from a box fan and some furnace filters.